American Saddlebred Horse

 Introducing Thoroughbred

 As with many North American breeds, the introduction of Thoroughbred blood was inevitable in Saddlebred lineage.
-The first Thoroughbreds were imported to the American colonies early the 18th century, where they provided a dose of refinement & speed to the Pacers.
+The first Thoroughbreds were imported to the American colonies early the 18th century, where they provided a dose of refinement and speed to the Pacers.
 The result of this mix became its own type, called the American Horse – combining the best elements of both foundation breeds.

 War Horse